The Best Exercises for Knee Joint Pain

 Because we are such an active society and like to do things such as skiing, jumping, jogging, skating, tennis, golf, and other high impact and joint stressful exercises, we are bound to suffer pain and injuries to the knee joint.

-I know!
-Because I have been through 3 knee surgeries myself.
-Women are more susceptible to injuring the knee due to our anatomical structure.
+Women are more susceptible to injuring having sore knees due to our anatomical structure.

 The best exercises for knee joint pain is to do exercises that do not aggravate and cause more pain.